Life Insurance After Heart Tests: What Insurers Look For and How to Qualify

 • What did the results indicate?

-• Did you complete the test or stop it due to fatigue, symptoms, chest pain, etc.?
+• Did you complete the test or stop it due to fatigue, symptoms, chest pain, or other reasons?

 If your stress test results are normal, they can be used to offset an abnormal EKG.
 If the results are abnormal, underwriting is based on the identified condition.

-Not everyone is able to complete a stress test, whether due to existing health issues, inability to walk for the required time, or other reasons.
+Not everyone can complete a stress test due to existing health issues, an inability to walk for the required time, or other reasons.

 The TEE test provides detailed ultrasound images of your heart using an endoscope procedure.